ADI-Labs/density/density/Documentation.md

 ##Overview
-Columbia has shared with ADI a live stream of the nubmer of devices connected to routers at various locations on campus.
+Columbia has shared with ADI a live stream of the number of devices connected to routers at various locations on campus.
 New counts are added every fifteen minutes.

 ###Get an API Key
-API keys are [available](http://density.adicu.com/auth) for Columbia univserity affiliates with valid email addresses `uni@*.columbia.edu` `uni@barnard.edu`.
+API keys are [available](http://density.adicu.com/auth) for Columbia University affiliates with valid email addresses `uni@*.columbia.edu` `uni@barnard.edu`.

 Visit [density.adicu.com/auth](density.adicu.com/auth) and click on `get access`.

 ###Definitions
-Please see [http://density.adicu.com/docs/building_info](http://density.adicu.com/docs/building_info) for a table of the available building names, group names, building id's and group id's.
+Please see [http://density.adicu.com/docs/building_info](http://density.adicu.com/docs/building_info) for a table of the available building names, group names, building ids and group ids.

 - Building
   - Lerner, John Jay, etc.